Compact Online Reference Encyclopedia (CORE)

 Displaying 1 - 20 of 20

-Courts have generally upheld sex offender registration requirements for offenders whose supervision transfers under an interstate Compact so long as such registration requirements are not discriminatory.
+Courts have generally upheld sex offender registration requirements for sex offenders whose supervision transfers under an interstate Compact so long as such registration requirements are not discriminatory.
 Thus, a receiving state may impose sex offender…

 The Commission recognizes that the transfer of sex offenders is complex due to individual state laws regarding sex offender registries and various residency and employment restrictions.
-Rule 3.101-3 addresses these challenges in order to promote offender…
+Rule 3.101-3 addresses these challenges in order to promote…

-Rule 4.107 authorizes the collection of fees from offenders subject to the Compact.
-Pursuant to Rule 4.107(a), the sending state may impose a transfer application fee on an offender and according to Rule 4.107(b), the receiving state may impose a…
+Rule 4.107 permits the collection of fees from individuals subject to the Compact.
+Specifically, Rule 4.107(a), allows the sending state to impose a transfer application fee, while Rule 4.107(b) authorizes the receiving state to impose a supervision fee.…

-At the request of a receiving state, Rule 5.102 requires the sending state to retake an offender convicted of a violent crime.
-A violent crime is qualified by one of the following four criteria: (1) any crime involving the unlawful exertion of physical…
+At the request of a receiving state, Rule 5.102 requires the sending state to retake a supervised individual convicted of a violent crime.
+A violent crime is qualified by one of the following four criteria: (1) any crime involving the unlawful exertion of…

 The ICAOS was written to address problems and complaints with the ICPP.
 Chief among the problems and complaints were: Lack of state compliance with the terms and conditions of the ICPP; Enforceability of its rules given there was no enforcement mechanism…